Yesterday17/ZenScript/README.md

 ## Requirements

 You **must** have [this Minecraft Mod](https://github.com/Yesterday17/Probe) installed to have use most features of this plugin.
-If you're just editing `.zs` files, you can have syntax highlight and simple code snippets.
+If you're just editing `.zs` files, you can only have syntax highlight and simple code snippets.

 ## Extension Settings